A view of downtown

 clean energy job growth since 2017 in Pennsylvania

 We boast one of the greenest office buildings in the world: The Tower at PNC Plaza.
-The sustainable business building is a LEED Platinum building that is a 33-story landmark in the city’s center.
+The sustainable business building is a LEED Platinum building, a 33-story landmark in the city’s center.

-Pittsburgh International Airport is the first airport in the world to be completely powered by natural gas and solar energy thanks to its unique microgrid, which increases resilience and maximizes public safety.
-The airport also uses 8,000 solar panels to assist with power resilience and reducing emissions.
+Pittsburgh International Airport is the first airport in the world to be completely powered by natural gas and solar energy thanks to its unique microgrid.
+The airport also uses nearly 10,000 solar panels to assist with power resilience while reducing emissions and its reliance on fossil fuels.

 Climate Tech Talent